Tbseddy/JavaScript-Training/readme.md

 ### Declaring with const
 The **const** keyword works with the same scoping and hoisting rules as the **let** keyword.
 The difference with **const** is that it is assumed the variable will not change throughout its lifetime.
 Using **const** allows the JavaScript engine to make certain optimizations at compile time since it expects the data to remain constant at runtime.

+### Working with Numbers
+All numbers in JavaScript are 64-bit floating-point values.
+Unlike other languages, there is no internal differentiation between floating-point values and integers.
+JavaScript provides several objects containing functions that are orientated specifically around floating-point values and integers.
+Numbers are the simplest form of data represented by the JavaScript engine.
+Number values are immutable, which means their value cannot be modified in memory.
+If you assign a new number to a variable, you are simply overwriting the old value with the new.
+The existing value is not modified.

+Since numbers are passed to variables by value, it is not possible for two variables to point to the same number address space.
+Therefore, working with number values is considered pure, providing you do not reassign values to variables.

+### Template Literals
+Template literals are a more recent addition to the JavaScript language.
+Surrounding strings with backtick quotes (`) alter the translation of the literal by the JavaScript engine and afford some additional new features.

+### There are many forms of function in JavaScript:
+* Anonymous functions
+* Named functions
+* Arrow functions
+* Generator functions

+The differences between them are mostly slight syntactical changes that affect how they are used.

+### Activity 5.01: Simple Number Comparison
+In this activity, you have been tasked with writing a function that will receive the grades for a student's coursework for an entire year as percentages.
+The function must average the result of each grade in order to determine whether the student has passed the course for the entire year.
+The calculation will assume the following:

+* An average below 35% is an F grade.
+* An average of 35 – 44% is a D grade.
+* An average of 45% – 59% is a C grade.
+* An average of 60% – 74% is a B grade.
+* An average of 75% and over is an A grade.

+Grades for each coursework assignment may be passed as a Number or a String.
+No other data type is expected, so error handling is not necessary.
+The high-level steps for the activity are as follows:

+1. Create a function.
+Argument labels aren't necessary as we won't know how many arguments there will be.
+2. Extract the arguments for the function.
+3. Get the number of arguments that were passed and store it as a variable.
+4. Add all the arguments together and calculate the average.
+Store this in a variable.

+> Note:
+>
+> The final condition will always be true if the others have failed, so the condition itself can be skipped.
+Each condition will not be evaluated if the previous condition has been returned from the function.